 State Street is a bustling pedestrian mall that links the State Capitol to UW-Madison and features restaurants, retail stores and so much more!
 Set your sights on only-in-Madison shops such as Little Luxuries, featuring specialty gifts and accessories, and The Soap Opera, home to natural and luxury bath and body products.
 Or, step into A Room of One's Own if a local, indie bookstore is your preference.
 For artistic gifts, the Museum Store at the Madison Museum of Contemporary Art and the gift shop at the Wisconsin Historical Museum both have books, apparel, jewelry and more "made in Wisconsin" items.

 If all of that shopping makes you hungry, there are plenty of places to stop along State Street!
 Try Tutto Pasta, a family restaurant serving a wide variety of authentic, delicious Italian dishes and Fresco Rooftop Restaurant and Lounge, located on the rooftop of the Madison Museum of Contemporary Art.
 For dessert, step into the Chocolate Shoppe Ice Cream Co. and savor more than 40 Madison-made, super-premium flavors.
-Or, visit the Red Elephant Chocolate Café and savor their decedent chocolates and candies.

 MORE FRESH-AIR FUN